 If your provider doesn’t test your gear, you can do it yourself, either deliberately or just by paying close attention:

-- Battery life: If you notice a GPS-based unit doesn’t hold its charge all day, it may be time to get a new battery.
-Traditional two-piece systems tend to have longer battery lives since the remote is passive.
+- Battery Life: If you notice a GPS-based unit doesn’t hold its charge all day, it may be time to get a new battery.
+Traditional two-piece systems tend to have longer battery life since the remote is passive.

 If you’re responsible for maintaining a system for an aging loved one, you should test the equipment at least once a month.